withastro/docs/src/pages/en/guides/styling.md

 ### Import Order

-When importing multiple stylesheets, if any styles have the same specificity, the _last one imported_ wins:
+When importing multiple stylesheets in an Astro component, the CSS rules are evaluated in the order that they are imported.
+A higher specificity will always determine which styles to show, no matter when the CSS is evaluated.
+But, when conflicting styles have the same specificity, the _last one imported_ wins:

 ```css title="make-it-purple.css"
 div > h1 {